rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 Every few years when halloween approaches I get the urge to (re)watch a whole bunch of scary movies.
 I'm not really picky so anything goes: slashers, elevated horror, ghost flicks, cosmic horror, ...

-This year started out with a weird urge to rewatch all the Friday the 13th movies.
+This year started out with a weird urge to rewatch all the _Friday the 13th_ movies.
 I looked up the entire franchise and couldn't remember if I had seen the latest reboot.
 I'm honestly still not quite sure, but I thiiiiink I've seen it once before, so this marks my second go through all of these horrible movies.
 Sorry for spoiling my opinion beforehand. 😜

 I started out pretty early (in the middle of September), so I had more than enough time to finish all these movies.
-Actually I had time enough to watch the entire Scream franchise as well, where I definately hadn't seen anything beyond the third installment.
-I then moved on to Halloween, of which it turned out I had seen more movies than I'd expected, but discovered the amazing 2018 reboot.
+Actually I had time enough to watch the entire _Scream_ franchise as well, where I definately hadn't seen anything beyond the third installment.
+I then moved on to _Halloween_, of which it turned out I had seen more movies than I'd expected, but discovered the amazing 2018 reboot.

-I also started watching Ash vs. Evil Dead again, but have taken a short break after the first season (for now).
+I also started watching _Ash vs. Evil Dead_ again, but have taken a short break after the first season (for now).

 Here are short opinions on all of these movies and the tv show.
 There'll probably be **spoilers** for a few movie bits, so be prepared.
 I'll try to hide spoilers for newer movies behind a drop down.